ccao-data/data-architecture/dbt/README.md

   * Prefer tagging the model, and fall back to tagging the test if for some reason the model cannot be tagged (e.g. if it has some non-QC tests defined on it)
+  * If you would like to disable a QC test but you don't want to remove it altogether, you can tag it with `test_qc_exclude_from_workbook`, which will prevent the test from running as part of the `qc_tests` selector
 * The test definition must supply a few specific parameters:
   * `name` must be set and follow the pattern `iasworld_<table_name>_<test_description>`